You may have a business idea, but think it’s just a dream that can’t be realized. Not true!

 Instacart

 Apoorva Mehta had been working in the Amazon fulfillment center and recognized a need for a grocery shopping app.
-He began the development of the app and founded Instacart in 2012.
+He began developing the app and founded Instacart in 2012.

-The app user chooses the store they want to order from, picks the items, and the order is directed to an Instacart shopper, who shops for the items and then delivers them.
-Now the company has over 300 retail partners including Costco, CVS, Kroger, Albertsons, Loblaw, Publix, Sam's Club, Sprouts, and Wegmans.
+The app user chooses the store they want to order from, selects the items, and the order is assigned to an Instacart shopper, who shops for the items and delivers them.
+The company now has over 300 retail partners, including Costco, CVS, Kroger, Albertsons, Loblaw, Publix, Sam's Club, Sprouts, and Wegmans.

-The company has raised millions in venture capital, and now has a valuation of $24 billion.
+The company has raised millions in venture capital and now has a $24 billion valuation.
 Not bad for a former Amazon fulfillment worker!

 Under Armour